 We love Airbnb apartments that have laundry facilities – but washing machines can be tricky (especially in foreign countries!).
 If you don’t understand how to use the laundry machine, it is best to ask the host for instructions; we have flooded a bathroom and ruined a few clothing items because we attempted to figure out how to use the machine without asking.

-Other laundry tips for Airbnb are to bring your own travel-size detergent (just in case they don’t have any!) and maybe dryer sheets, too.
-That said, many places outside of the USA do not have dryers, so you may need to adjust your laundry day to allow time for clothes to line dry.
+Other laundry tips for Airbnb are to bring your own travel-size detergent (just in case they don’t have any) and maybe dryer sheets, too.
+That said, most Airbnb places outside of the USA do not have dryers, so you may need to adjust your laundry day schedule to allow time for clothes to line dry.